 Soy products and sperm count

 Eating excessive amounts of soy-based foods could lower a man's sperm count.
 Soy based foods contain phytoestrogens.
 Dr. Jorge Chavarro of the Harvard School of Public Health in Boston, found that men that consumed the highest amounts of soy foods had a lower sperm count compared to those who did not consume soy foods.
 Some animal studies have linked high consumption of plant-derived estrogens known as isoflavones with infertility.
 Dr. Jorge Chavarro evaluated the intake of 15 soy-based foods in 99 men who went to a fertility clinic.
 They were asked how much they had eaten of soy-rich foods including: tofu, tempeh, tofu or soy sausages, bacon, burgers and mince, soy milk, cheese, yogurt and ice cream, and other soy products such drinks, powders and energy bars.
 Men in the highest intake category of soy products had 40 million sperm per milliliter less than men who ate no soy foods.
 A normal sperm count ranges from 80 million and 120 million per milliliter, and a sperm count of 20 million per milliliter or below is considered low.
 Overweight men tended to have lower sperm counts which could be due to estrogen production by fat cells.
-It is possible, based on this study, that a cause of infertility could be excessive consumption of soy foods.
-Journal Human Reproduction, July 2008.
+Journal Human Reproduction, 2008.

 Eat more vegetables and fruits